WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 #### Where do you need help from Kirstie?

 * JS DCMS opportunity
+  * KW: Recycle a talk that already exists!
 * Team planning
+  * KW: Very helpful chat in the meeting.
+Thank you for discussing.
 * How to sustain momentum
+  * KW: For the community - honestly - we can't - we don't have capacity.
+It's a shame but better to be honest about it rather than promise connectivity / activity and not be able to deliver.
+    * For the position paper - protect your time like a mama bear getting ready for hibernation 🐻🧸
 * Ethics application?
+  * KW: Got a slot in the calendar for December 👍

 #### What would you like to work on next week?

 * Position paper (prioritise this!)
+  * KW: ✔️✔️✔️
 * November newsletter
+  * KW: Can SL do a draft of this?
+First pass at least.
 * PS-SIG presentation [562](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/562)
 * Co-working on code of conduct